twrecked/hass-aarlo/README.md

 has been added to non-direct streaming in recent Home Assistant releases.
-Direct streaming still offloads the conversion from your Home Assistant server and reduces the bandwidth usage of your home network, this is especially true if streaming from out side of your home network.
+Direct streaming still offloads the conversion from your Home Assistant server and reduces the bandwidth usage of your home network, this is especially true if streaming from outside your home network.

 You can not stream directly to Apple devices, they don't support `mpeg-dash`.

 Internally the code will use non-direct streaming as needed.
-For example, to save recording into the Arlo library of longer that 30 seconds the code must open a stream to the Arlo servers, it can only do this in non-direct mode because the stream component doesn't support `mpeg-dash`.
+For example, to save recording into the Arlo library of longer than 30 seconds the code must open a stream to the Arlo servers, it can only do this in non-direct mode because the stream component doesn't support `mpeg-dash`.